ChristopherOka/MarthaRaveCookies-Inventory-Manager/README.md

 # MarthaRaveCookies-Inventory-Manager
-A customized inventory management platform that makes the business owner's job far easier
+A customized inventory management platform that streamlines operations for a local bakery business

 This project uses Google Scripts, Forms and Sheets to collect orders, process the orders and display them to the business owner.